DevBara/Beer-Connoisseur/README.md

 Attempts to create a search function were unsuccessful.
 In SearchBeer component, a searchBeer function was created in BeerLocator and ran as it should with console.log However, attaching it to the search button rendered errors.
+    -Used ajax to render search via SearchBeer.js, worked but with errors, data wouldn't refresh -Used an actually function as a handler event( MANY errors, disregarded function)